armory/documentation/docs/2. user guide/deploying.md

 ## Rolling back

 Yup.
-Sometimes you need to rollback to a known previously working environment.
+Sometimes you need to rollback to a known previously working state.

 ### Automatically